Chain multiple calls

 This guide explains how to use sequences of LLM calls to achieve a task in Humanloop.
 Humanloop allows you to view a trace of these "sessions", enabling you to troubleshoot where your LLM chain went wrong or track sequences of actions taken by your LLM agent.

 This guide contains 3 sections.
 We'll start with an example Python script that makes a series of calls to an LLM upon receiving a user request.
 In the first section, we'll log these calls to Humanloop.
 In the second section, we'll link up these calls to a single session so they can be easily inspected on Humanloop.
-Finally, we'll explore how to deal with nested datapoints within a session.
+Finally, we'll explore how to deal with nested logs within a session.

 By following this guide, you will: